SpacelyProject/spacely-docs/spacely-caribou/test-firmware-design/Creating Firmware Designs for Spacely-Caribou.md

 Once you have assigned each block a memory address, you can use the information in this window to [Create a Memory Map](</spacely-caribou/test-firmware-design/Creating a Memory Map.md>).

 ## Assign Pins
 In order to connect your firmware design to your ASIC, you need to assign external pins.
-CMOS_IN and CMOS_OUT signals on the CaR board are driven from the ZCU102 via a differential (LVDS) channel, so you should first use the Xilinx Utility Buffer IP to convert any single-ended signal in your firmware design which is intended to connect to a CMOS_IN/CMOS_OUT channel into a differential signal.
-You can connect this signal to an pin simply by right-clicking the differential port on the utility buffer and selected "Make External":
+CMOS_IN and CMOS_OUT signals on the CaR board are driven from the ZCU102 via a differential (LVDS) channel, so you need to first convert each signal intended to drive a CMOS_IN/CMOS_OUT channel into a differential signal.
+You can do this using a Xilinx Utility Buffer IP (which can be added via right-click > "Add IP...").
+After connecting the input of the buffer to your signal, you can set the output of the buffer to connect to a pin by simply right-clicking the differential port on the utility buffer and selecting "Make External" as shown below.

 <p align="center">
 <img src="https://github.com/SpacelyProject/spacely-docs/blob/main/figures/spacely-caribou/CreatingFirmware_Fig5.PNG" width="700">